 For the month of September, the TCI fell to 8.46, which was down from August’s 9.53 and ahead of July’s 8.07.
 The TCI reflects tightening conditions for hauling capacity and is comprised of various metrics, including capacity, fuel, bankruptcies, cost of capital, and freight.
 According to FTR, a TCI reading above zero represents an adequate trucking environment, with readings above ten indicating that volumes, prices, and margin are in a good range for carriers.

-- UPS shows its commitment to reduce ground fleet emissions | Post & Parcel
+- Tuffnells expands its service to over 167 countries | Post & Parcel

 - Yodel announces new CEO | Post & Parcel

-- Royal Mail to introduce second daily delivery of parcels | Post & Parcel
+- Royal Mail speeds up the processing of parcels | Post & Parcel